Gordon Lee (footballer): Port Vale

 He did not retain the services of four players for the 1972–73 season: Mick Morris, Keith Ball, Stuart Sharratt, and John Flowers.
 Lee made some key signings however, bringing in Stafford Rangers goalscorer Ray Williams for £3,000, midfielder Freddie Goodwin (Southport), 'controversial' goalkeeper Alan Boswell (Bolton Wanderers), young midfielder Colin Tartt, and trialist goalkeeper Reg Edwards (Nuneaton Borough).
 Six wins were gained from the opening eight league games, though low attendances caused Lee to remark that "the people here are not genuinely interested in league football".
 Offered the management position at Shrewsbury Town, he rejected the offer as he believed the club "lacked potential" and that he had a "feeling of loyalty towards the [Vale] players".
 In mid-season he sold John James to Chester for £5,000, Ray Harford to Colchester United for £1,750, and Keith Lindsey to Gillingham for £750, whilst spending £2,250 to bring 'pacey' striker John Woodward in from Walsall.
 Lee's team was criticized for foul play, particularly on 10 March, when Blackburn Rovers manager Ken Furphy branded them "a brutal and physical side".
 In the FA Cup, West Ham United manager Ron Greenwood claimed that the Vale players attempted "the most blatant calculated intimidation I have ever seen anywhere in the world".
 Vale finished in sixth spot with 53 points, four short of promoted Notts County.
-The 69 goals conceded tally was higher than that of all but the bottom two clubs.
+The tally of 69 goals conceded was higher than all but the bottom two clubs.

-Lee released Freddie Goodwin, and sold Sammy Morgan to Aston Villa for £22,222.
+Lee released Freddie Goodwin and sold Sammy Morgan to Aston Villa for £22,222.
 He built for the 1973–74 campaign by drafting in tall young players David Harris and John Ridley from the youth set-up, as well as versatile Keith Chadwick from Crewe Alexandra.
 After a spate of injuries, he signed Keith Leonard on loan from Aston Villa, and bought left-back Neil Griffiths from Chester for a £5,000 fee.
 Seemingly taking the club as far as he could, he left Burslem in January 1974 for a club with a much bigger potential.
 Vale finished the campaign one place and seven points above the relegation zone under the management of Roy Sproson.

 Blackburn Rovers

 In January 1974, Lee left Port Vale for the vacant management post at Blackburn Rovers, succeeding Ken Furphy.
+He signed a two-year contract on a salary of around £8,000 a year.
 They finished the 1973–74 campaign 13th in the Third Division.
 He signed Graham Hawkins from Preston North End for £18,000 and also brought in Ken Beamish, Pat Hilton, Don Hutchins, Jimmy Mullen and Graham Oates.
 He then led Rovers to the league title in 1974–75, one point above runners-up Plymouth Argyle.
 Having proved himself in the lower leagues, he left Ewood Park for the chance to prove himself in the top-flight in June 1975.